AshishA26/RC-Joystick/README.md

 # RC-Joystick
 A custom designed joystick which transmits data using an nRF24L01 module.
+For an example of how this joystick can be used, please visit my [Omnibot project](https://github.com/AshishA26/OmniBot).
-Programmed in `Platform IO`, models created in `Solidworks`, schematics created in `KiCad`.
+Programmed in `Arduino IDE`, models created in `Solidworks`, schematics created in `KiCad`.

-The final built Joystick using 3D printed parts and other components:
+A picture of the built Joystick using 3D printed parts and other components:
 ![JoystickRealPic1](./Images/JoystickRealPic1.jpg)

 ## Instructions